$PD_3$-pairs with compressible boundary

 A {\it $PD_n $-complex} is a space homotopy equivalent to a cell complex which satisfies Poincar\'e duality of formal dimension $n$ with local coefficients.
 Such spaces model the homotopy types of $n$-manifolds.
 The lowest dimension in which there are $PD_n$-complexes which are not homotopy equivalent to closed $n$-manifolds is $n=3$.
 The homotopy type of a $PD_3$-complex $P$ is determined by $\pi=\pi_1(P)$, the orientation character $w=w_1(P)$ and the image $\mu$ of the fundamental class in $H_3(\pi;\mathbb{Z}^w)$ \cite{He}.
-Turaev formulated and proved a Realization Theorem, characterizing the triples $[\pi,w,\mu]$ which arise in this way.
-He also gave a new proof of Hendriks' Classification Theorem, and applied these results to establish Splitting and Unique Factorization Theorems parallel to those known for 3-manifolds \cite{Tu}.
+Turaev formulated and proved a Realization Theorem, characterizing the triples $[\pi,w,\mu]$ which arise in this way, in terms of homotopy equivalences of modules.
+He also gave a new proof of Hendriks' Classification Theorem, and used these results to establish Splitting and Unique Factorization Theorems parallel to those known for 3-manifolds \cite{Tu}.

 $PD_3$-pairs model the homotopy types of 3-manifolds with boundary.
 The basic invariant is again a fundamental triple $[(\pi,\{\kappa_j\}),w,\mu]$, where the fundamental group data now includes the homomorphisms induced by the inclusions of the boundary components.
-These triples must also satisfy a boundary compatibility condition, that $w$ should restrict to the orientation characters of the boundary components, and the image of $\mu$ under the connecting homomorphism (for an appropriate long exact sequence of homology) should be a fundamental class for the boundary.
-Bleile extended Turaev's results to $PD_3$-pairs with aspherical boundary components.
+These triples satisfy an extension of the Turaev condition, and also a boundary compatibility condition, that $w$ restricts to the orientation characters of the boundary components, and the image of $\mu$ under the connecting homomorphism (for an appropriate long exact sequence of homology) is a fundamental class for the boundary.
+Bleile extended the Classification and Realization Theorems to $PD_3$-pairs with aspherical boundary components.
 Her version of the Realization Theorem requires that the homomorphisms $\kappa_j$ be injective.
 (For a 3-manifold this corresponds to having incompressible boundary.)
 She also gave two Decomposition Theorems, corresponding to interior and boundary connected sums, respectively \cite{Bl}.